 I have to admit, Anastacia is not well written either in this twisted love tale.
 It’s hard to see how such a clumsy, naive, and immature person survives in the real world.
 You may wish to root for her badly, but the author doesn’t give much to hold on to.
 Anna’s lack of self-awareness and critical thinking means she remains controlled by the exploits of one tyrannical and possessive man.

 Understanding the influence of Fifty Shades of Grey

-The Fifty Shades of Grey phenomenon came with its fair share of important conversation around it.
-At best, the critical reception for the novel is a mixed one.
+The Fifty Shades of Grey phenomenon came with its fair share of important conversations around it.
+At best, the critical reception of the novel is a mixed one.
 The erotic romance genre makes up nearly 25% of all fiction sales in the US, second only to general fiction.
 It explains why newer writers flock to such genres.

 Should you listen to the Fifty Shades of Grey audiobook?

-For the exact reasons above, you should listen to the audiobook for yourself and make your informed opinion about the hype and controversy surrounding this audiobook.
+For the exact reasons above, you should listen to the audiobook for yourself.
+Make your informed opinion about the hype and controversy surrounding this audiobook.
 It’s also easy to follow.

 The reading of Fifty Shades of Grey book is presented by none other than love story reader Becca Battoe.
 If you love listening to audiobooks during the long commute, then the impeccable Rebecca Battoe should get you through 19 hours and 48 minutes of your ride.
 Becca Battoe continues her narration in the other Fifty Shades series.